SeisComP/main/apps/python/descriptions/scqueryqc.rst

         scdispatch -H [host] -O remove --routingtable QualityControl:QC -i [XML file]

-   * Alternatively, use :ref:`scdbstrip` with the command-line option :option:`--qc-only` and remove **all** QC parameters in the time span.
+   * :ref:`scdbstrip`: Run with the command-line option :option:`--qc-only` and remove **all** QC parameters in the time span.
 Use the same period for which the QC parameters were retrieved: